typhonjs-node-npm-scripts/typhonjs-npm-scripts-publish/README.md

 }
 ```

-Please note that you can add comments to `.npmscriptrc`.
+Please note that you can add comments to `.npmscriptrc` and `.npmscriptrc.js` must be formatted as a CJS module.
 Also please see associated TyphonJS NPM scripts modules for how to define test and build scripts or review the documentation for [typhonjs-npm-build-test](https://www.npmjs.com/package/typhonjs-npm-build-test).